100-oz silver bars for sale

 More about Buying Silver Bars

-However, our Silver Specials page often has individual100-oz silver bars for sale.
+Our Silver Specials page often has individual 100-oz silver bars at reduced prices.

 To learn still more about doing business with CMI Gold & Silver Inc., visit our Doing Business with CMIGS page.
 We take calls 7:00 a.m. to 5:00 p.m.
 MST, Mondays through Fridays.